-Children at the expected level of development will: Have a deep understanding of number to 10, including the composition of each number;
+Children at the expected level of development will:

+Have a deep understanding of number to 10, including the composition of each number:

-Subitise (recognise quantities without counting) up to 5; Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) lincluding evens and odds, double facts and how quantities and some number bonds to 10, including double facts.
+Subitise (recognise quantities without counting) up to 5:

+Automatically recall (without reference to rhymes, counting or Explore and represent patterns within numbers up to 10. other aids) number bonds up to 5 (including subtraction facts) lincluding evens and odds, double facts and how quantities and some number bonds to 10, including double facts.